IBM-Bluemix-Docs/cloud-object-storage-infrastructure/objects.md

 ## Copy an object

-A `PUT` given a path to a new object creates a new copy of another object specified by the `x-amz-copy-source` header.
+A `PUT` specific a path to a new object creates a new copy of another object specified by the `x-amz-copy-source` header.
 Unless otherwise altered the metadata remains the same, although any ACL is reset to `private` for the  account creating the copy.
-This operation does not make use of operation specific query parameters or payload elements.
+This operation doesn't use operation-specific query parameters or payload elements.

 **Syntax**